 She graduated with her Bachelor of Arts at the Royal Academy of Arts in The Hague in 2016.
 She creates autonomous projects as well as works for clients.
 Her work has been exhibited during the Dutch Design Week, Helsinki Photo Festival and in TETEM, among others.

 Camilla Marrese (1998) is an italian photographer and designer.
 She holds a bachelor in visual communication from ISIA Urbino (IT), and is now attending MA Information Design at Design Academy Eindhoven (NL).
 Together with Gabriele Chiapparini, she is developing a collaborative artistic practice rooted in the idea of turning private, individual thinking into raw matter for a collective elaboration.
 They are interested in employing photography as a tool to explore and study territories, identities, and to look for answers to intimate questions.

-Through photographic practice, video, drawing and diverse collaborative strategies, his projects attempt to navigate the infinite and multiple possibilities in visual narratives.
 Embarking on different paths, his works are based on and with the interconnections with local histories, re-visited myths, oral memories, belonging, imagination and community.
 Seeking to expand the multiple possibilities of visual narratives and storytelling through lens-based practices, research and collaborative approaches.

 Lee-Ann Olwage is a visual storyteller from South Africa.
 Her work is all about identity, collaboration, and celebration.
 She is interested in using the medium of photography as a mode of co-creation and celebration.
 With her long-term projects, she aims to create a space where people she collaborates with can play an active part in the creation of images they feel tells their stories in a way that is affirming and celebratory.